What Makes Businesses Succeed or Fail?

 Are you hitting the mark?

-There are countless reasons seasoned businesses cannot survive.
-Bearing in mind the rapid development of technology and connectivity, here are just a few of the main reasons that businesses fail:
+With an abundance of competitors on the market, it’s important to stand out.
+Bearing in mind the rapid development of technology and connectivity, here are a few of the main reasons that businesses fail:

 - Not having a product or service customers need